akram0zaki/flatforge/docs/architecture/README.md

-# FlatMagic Architecture
+# FlatForge Architecture

-This document describes the architecture of FlatMagic, a library for validating and transforming flat files.
+This document describes the architecture of FlatForge, a library for validating and transforming flat files.

 ## Overview

-FlatMagic is designed with a modular architecture that separates concerns and allows for easy extension.
+FlatForge is designed with a modular architecture that separates concerns and allows for easy extension.
 The library is composed of several modules, each with a specific responsibility:

 - **Core**: Contains the core data models and exceptions
 - **Parsers**: Contains the parsers for configuration files and flat files